 Talking to An Attorney

 There are many benefits to working an Albany car accident attorney as you pursue compensation, including:

 - Investigating the accident – Your attorney will use the information you have provided and take other steps to determine what happened.
 This could include obtaining video footage of the accident and consulting experts to determine the full extent of your injuries and how the accident happened.

 - Negotiating for fair compensation – Your Albany car accident lawyer can manage all negotiations with the insurance company.
 The lawyers at Roden Law are experienced in this process and know how to advocate for your best interests.
 We will carefully review relevant information to determine the full cost of your damages.

 - Filing a lawsuit if necessary – Insurance companies sometimes deny claims or refuse to offer fair compensation.
 When this happens, your only recourse is to file a personal injury lawsuit against the at-fault party.
 Our Albany car accident attorneys are fully prepared to pursue fair compensation at trial.
 We know how to build a strong case and advocate for fair compensation.

 Georgia is one of many states governed by a tort-liability system.
 This means you can pursue compensation through an insurance claim or personal injury lawsuit.
 You must seek compensation from the at-fault driver's insurance company first.
 You may also be able to seek compensation from your car insurance policy.

-When you file an insurance claim with the at-fault driver's insurance company, there are a couple coverages your car accident lawyer in Albany can attempt to draw compensation from:
+When you file an insurance claim with the at-fault driver's insurance company, there are a couple coverages your Albany car accident lawyer can attempt to draw compensation from: